#LeadedChristmas + Cadmium & Antimony Too!

 If anyone is up for a new business idea, starting a Lead-free Christmas ornament company might be just what is needed now that consumer awareness is coming around to this concern.

-Here’s a lead-free Christmas decoration option on Amazon.*
+Here’s a Lead-free Christmas decoration option on Amazon.*

 For #SaferChoices for your family, click here.

-As always, thank you for reading and for sharing my posts.
+As always, thank you for reading and for sharing these articles and test results.

 Please let me know if you have any questions.